Updated: Aug 28, 2021

 The leadership demonstrated by African publishing houses with respect to publishing African fiction for older children is welcome.
-But I suspect that authors, and readers, would welcome more outlets.
-Authors would welcome opportunities to get their work to larger, international markets.
+But I suspect that authors, and readers, want more outlets.
+Authors seek opportunities to get their work to larger, international markets.
 And children beyond the continent need to read these stories too.

-There are three reasons why this could be, and should be, a growth industry.
+There are three reasons why books for older children which centre on African characters could be, and should be, a growth industry.
 First, because this magic age group (also called upper middle grade, or tween) represents the time in children’s lives when they read the most.
 For example, here are graphs of books read, and time spent reading, in the US and UK respectively.

 We do not have similar data for African nations, but the available comparative data tell us that children in the US and UK in fact read substantially less than many of their counterparts.
 The peaks of reading reported in the US and UK may be higher and larger in other countries.

 It is quite possible, therefore, that older children in many African countries are ceteris paribus already reading more than those in the US and UK.
 We do not have the data to tell either way.
 The point remains: the available data suggest that this is the age when children can be reading the most.

 Second, the sheer numbers involved mean that publishers neglecting African markets risk being foolish.
-Currently there are 85.8 million children and young adults aged 5-19 in the combined markets of US, UK, Canada and Australia and New Zealand.
-By 2035 the young population in these five wealthy countries will have increased, just slightly, to 86.3 million.
+Currently there are 87.1 million children and young adults aged 5-19 in the combined markets of US, UK, Eire, Canada and Australia and New Zealand.
+By 2035 the young population in these countries will have increased, just slightly, to 87.7 million.
 But in Anglophone Africa there are currently 200 million children and young adults.
 By 2035 this will increase to 256 million people (!)
 Neglecting a market of that size and growth potential does not really demonstrate the best business sense.